Share this article

 A Newfypoo dog walking through a paved backyard

-Grooming: Newfypoos are low-shedding dogs, however, they will still require a bit of maintenance.
-Brush them a few times a week and give them a bath once a month, and you'll be good to go.
+Grooming: Newfypoos are low-shedding dogs, but require brushing a few times a week and a bath once a month.

-Health needs: Like most hybrid breeds, the Newfypoo tends to be slightly healthier than its purebred dog counterparts.
-However, the breed is prone to certain health issues including cherry eye and progressive retinal atrophy, heart conditions (such as subvalvular aortic stenosis), and bone problems.
+Health needs: They’re prone to cherry eye and progressive retinal atrophy, heart conditions (such as subvalvular aortic stenosis), and bone problems.

-Intelligence: These big-brained pups are highly intelligent, and will benefit from lots of mental stimulation to keep those synapses snapping.
+Intelligence: They’re highly intelligent, and will benefit from lots of mental stimulation.

 Newfypoo personality